This post was last updated on September 11th, 2017 at 03:59 pm

 Sun-dried tomatoes come from Italy where Italians dried tomatoes on their roofs to maintain the brightness and flavor of tomatoes all year long.
 As we have tried to replicate the flavor in the United States, sun-dried tomatoes get mixed reviews.
 Read a bit online and you get mixed reviews of dried tomatoes, both the loose ones and the tomatoes packed in oil.
 There are good reasons for the mixed reviews.

 Check out these quick video tips to help you produce a better sun-dried tomato or dehydrated tomato.
 (For an in-depth tutorial on drying tomatoes, check out mom’s video on it here.
-Find her video for drying them in oil here.)
+Find her video for preserving them in oil here.)

 Use Paste Tomatoes